Ľudovít Štúr: Later life

 The later years of Štúr's life saw him engage in further linguistic and literary work.
 In the autumn of 1850, he attempted but failed to receive a license to publish a Slovak national newspaper.
 In December of that year, he participated in a delegation to Vienna concerning Slovak schools and the Tatrín association.
 Several personal tragedies also occurred during his later life.
 His brother Karol died on 13 January 1851. Štúr moved into the house of Karol's family in Modra (near Pressburg) to care for his seven children.
 He lived there under police supervision.
 On 27 July 1851, his father died, and his mother moved to Trenčín (Trencsén).

 In October 1851, he participated in meetings in Pressburg concerning reforms of the codified Slovak language standard.
 The reforms, involving mainly a transition from the phonetic spelling to an etymological one, were later introduced by M. M. Hodža and Martin Hattala in 1851–1852, but Štúr, among others, also participated in the preparations.
 The result of these reforms was the Slovak language standard still in use today, with only some minor changes since then.

 In Modra in 1852, Štúr finished his essay O národních písních a pověstech plemen slovanských ("On national songs and myths of Slavic kin"), written in Czech and published in Bohemia the next year.
 In addition, he wrote his important philosophical book, Das Slawenthum und die Welt der Zukunft ("Slavdom and the world of the future"), written in German, and published in Russian in 1867 and 1909 (subsequently published in German in 1931, and in Slovak in 1993).
 Among other things, he recapitulated the events that brought the Slovaks to the desperate situation of that time, and suggested cooperation with Russia as a solution, thus moving away from Slovak nationalism toward pan-Slavism.

 In 1853, his platonic female friend, Adela, died in Vienna on 18 March.
-He also went to Trenčín to help care for his ill mother, until she died on 28 August.
+He went to Trenčín to help care for his ill mother until she died on 28 August.
 The only compilation of his poetry, Spevy a piesne ("Singings and songs"), was published in Pressburg that year.
 On 11 May 1854, he gave a speech at the unveiling of the Ján Hollý monument in Dobrá Voda (Ján Hollý having died in 1849). Štúr had also written a poem in his honour.